+The European Rugby Champions Cup is the premier club rugby competition in Europe.
+It replaced the Heineken Cup in 2014 and is organised by European Professional Club Rugby.
 The competition came about following concerns held by English and French clubs about the Heineken Cup and the way it was structured.
 These concerns were mainly around the way funds were distributed and inequities in the qualification process.
+In April 2014, the EPCR announced the new competition, along with a new European Rugby Challenge Cup and a new qualifying competition. |

-Click here for the previous competition:
+Click here for the previous competition: |

 Format